PhatenIoT/docs/en/docs/services_support/matter/WB02A-8684H2V1_datasheet.md

 ## 1. Product description
 ### 1.1 Product description
- WB02A-8684H2V1 is a low power consumption embedded Wi-Fi4 and BLE5 IOT dual-mode module.
+ WB02A-8684H2V1 is a low power consumption embedded (2.4 GHz Wi­Fi) and Bluetooth 5 (LE) IOT dual-mode module.
 It consists of a highly integrated radio frequency (RF) wireless core, the ESP8684, and the WB02A-8684H2V1.
 It consists of a highly integrated wireless RF chip, ESP8684, and a small number of peripheral devices, supports STA/AP/STA+AP operation modes, and low-power Bluetooth connectivity at the same time.
  The WB02A-8684H2V1 includes a 32-bit MCU running at up to 120 MHz, a 1T1R WLAN, 272 KB of SRAM and 2 MB of internal Flash, and a rich set of peripherals.
 2MB Flash and rich peripheral resources.